ATTENDANCE

 Determination that removals do not constitute a change in placement:

-year do not constitute a change in placement, school personnel, in consultation with one of your
+in a school year do not constitute a change in placement, school personnel, in

-child's teachers, determine the extent to which education services are needed to enable your child
+education services are needed to enable your child to continue to participate

-to continue to participate in the general curriculum and to progress toward meeting the goals set
+in the general curriculum and to progress toward meeting the goals set out for

-the behavior so that it does not recur.
+address the behavior so that it does not recur.

 Determination that removals are a change in placement: